Last updated: 29 January 2021

 If your supplier has sent you an incorrect energy bill from over 12 months ago, you may not need to pay it if the following conditions are met:

-Your supplier sent you an incorrect electricity bill by mixing up the meter readings and then failing to act on the available information to correct its error
+Your supplier sent you an incorrect electricity bill by mixing up the meter readings and then failing to act on the available information to correct its error.

-Your supplier billed you using estimated meter readings rather than meter readings provided by you or a meter reader
+Your supplier billed you using estimated meter readings rather than meter readings provided by you or a meter reader.

-Your supplier did not reassess a payment arrangement (for example, a request to change your direct debit) within 15 months, or your supplier did not reassess based on reasonable estimates
+Your supplier did not reassess a payment arrangement (for example, a request to change your direct debit) within 15 months, or your supplier did not reassess based on reasonable estimates.

-If the above applies to your electricity bill, you may be in line to receive a back bill write off.
+If the above applies to your electricity bill, you may be in line to receive a back bill write-off.
 The next step should be to contact your energy supplier for more information.

-You used gas or electricity but made no attempt to arrange payment with your supplier (for instance, you moved into a new house and did not let your supplier know that you were the new resident)
+You used gas or electricity but made no attempt to arrange payment with your supplier (for instance, you moved into a new house and did not let your supplier know that you were the new resident).

-The introduction of new processes like smart meters should reduce the amount of back billing that customers have to deal with in the future.
-However, customers with smart meters still encounter issues with back billing, and according to Citizens Advice, around 3% of smart meter customers haven’t had an accurate bill for over six months.
+The introduction of new processes like smart meters should reduce the amount of back billing that customers will have to deal with in the future.
+However, customers with smart meters still encounter issues with back billing, and according to Citizens Advice, around 3% of smart meter customers haven’t received an accurate bill for over six months.